-Often, warts can disappear within 1 to 5 years without any treatment at all.
-If warts are large or found in sensitive areas, treatments range between salicylic acid, cryotherapy, duct tape, surgery, electrocautery, laser treatment, photodynamic therapy, chemical treatments, topical creams, cantharidin, and antigen shots.
-1
+Warts can disappear on their own within 1 to 5 years without any treatment.
+However, if they are large or found in sensitive areas, wart treatments include salicylic acid, cryotherapy, duct tape, surgery, electrocautery, laser treatment, photodynamic therapy, chemical treatments, topical creams, cantharidin, and antigen shots.

-Most warts are benign, though certain strains of HPV can lead to warts on, in, or around the genitals (which can potentially lead to certain types of cancer).
+While most warts are benign, certain strains of HPV can lead to warts in or around the genital area, which can potentially lead to certain types of cancer, such as cervical cancer.
 For this reason, it’s suggested that anyone who discovers genital warts should see a doctor for an assessment.
-To reduce the risk of catching or spreading warts don’t touch other people’s warts, share personal items, scratch warts, brush or shave the hair in areas that have them, or bite your fingernails if warts are nearby.
-It’s also a good idea to wear sandals when you’re entering and leaving communal showers and pools.
-Now that you know what exactly a wart is, you’ll be better able to tell whether a growth is a wart or skin cancer.
-1
+To reduce the risk of catching or spreading warts, avoid touching other people’s warts, sharing personal items, scratching warts, or biting fingernails if warts are nearby.
+Wear sandals when you’re entering or leaving communal showers and pools.

 What is Skin Cancer?